jstoppa/jstoppa.com/content/posts/artificial-intelligence/fundamentals/how-to-use-text-embeddings/post.md

 - OpenAI
 - Hugging Face

-NOTE: there are many other models but this will give the general understanding on how to do embedding which can be easily translated to other models
+NOTE: there are many other models but this will give the general understanding on how to do embedding which can be easily translated to other models.

 To test this example, I have downloaded 5000 reviews from Trust Pilot for the internet provider Virgin Media.